-The TOL in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The TOL in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 Inflation 2.25%

 Real wage growth

 SCRS 0.75%

 Wage inflation

 SCRS 3.00%

 Salary increases, including wage inflation

-SCRS 3.00% - 7.00%
+SCRS 3.00% - 9.50%

 Long-term Investment Rate of Return, net of OPEB

 plan investment expense, including price inflation 4.75%

 Municipal Bond Index Rate

-Prior Measurement Date 2.74%
+Prior Measurement Date 2.12%

-Measurement Date 2.12%
+Measurement Date 2.06%

 Year Fiduciary Net Position is projected to be depleted

 Prior Measurement Date N/A

 Measurement Date N/A

 Single Equivalent Interest Rate, net of OPEB plan

 investment expense, including price inflation

 Prior Measurement Date 4.75%

 Measurement Date 4.75%

 Health Care Cost Rates

-Pre-Medicare 7.25% for 2019 decreasing to an
+Pre-Medicare 7.00% for 2021 decreasing to an

-ultimate rate of 4.75% by 2029
+ultimate rate of 4.50% by 2031

-Dental 4.00%

-Mortality rates were based on the RP-2014 Mortality Table for Employees with a 95% multiplier to better reflect anticipated experience and provide a margin for future improvements.
-The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study for the period January 1, 2018 - December 31, 2018.
+Mortality rates were based on the PUB-2010 Mortality Table for Employees with a 135% multiplier to better reflect anticipated experience and provide a margin for future improvements.
+The actuarial assumptions used in the December 31, 2020 valuation were based on the results of the 2020 actuarial experience study adopted by SCRS.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The long-term expected rate of return assumption is 4.75%.
-The target allocation for each major asset class are summarized in the following table:
+The target allocation for each major asset class is summarized in the following table: